MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

 ## Create desktop flows through the console

-1. To create a desktop flow using Power Automate for desktop, launch the application and select **New Flow** in the console.
+To create a desktop flow using Power Automate for desktop:

+1. launch the application and select **New flow** in the console.

    :::image type="content" source="media\create-flow\console.png" alt-text="Screenshot of the New flow button in the console.":::

-1. Enter a name for the desktop flow, and select **OK**.
+1. Enter a name for the desktop flow, and select **Create**.

    :::image type="content" source="media\create-flow\build-flow-dialog.png" alt-text="Screenshot of the Build a flow dialog.":::

-1. Design your flow in the flow designer and select the **Save** button to save the flow.
+1. Design your flow in the flow designer and select the **Save** button.
 Close the flow designer and the flow will appear in the **My flows** tab of the console.

    :::image type="content" source="media\create-flow\console-flow.png" alt-text="Screenshot a desktop flow in the console.":::